 - Avoid legal conclusions.
 Do not say “this is illegal discrimination.”
 You can say the same thing with more tact: “I feel like I’m being treated differently because of my [race, sex, religion, etc.]….”
 The latter is not a legal conclusion and it is sufficient without being overly aggressive.

 - Send your complaint to the right person.
 Follow the company’s reporting procedures or if the company does not have a reporting policy use your best judgment (usually human resources, or the owner in small companies).
 If the bad actor is the owner and your boss and there is no one to send a complaint to, call a Nashville employment lawyer immediately to discuss your options.

-If you were fired soon after reporting workplace discrimination, contact Nashville-based Discrimination Lawyer Curt Masker at 866-931-0146 or online for your Free Attorney Consultation.
+If you were fired soon after reporting workplace discrimination, contact Nashville-based Discrimination Lawyer Curt Masker at 866-931-0146 or online for your Free Online Case Review.
 For many discrimination claims you may have as little as 300 days to file a complaint with the EEOC.
 We generally recommend that employees not file their own EEOC complaint (read why here).

 In Tennessee, employees are protected against workplace discrimination by Title VII of the Civil Rights Act of 1964 and the Tennessee Human Rights Act, both of which prohibit discrimination in employment.
 Only an experienced employment lawyer can explain the legal nuances of all applicable federal and state laws.

 The law recognizes several legal claims related to unlawful discrimination in employment (1) Discrimination; (2) Hostile Work Environment; and (3) Retaliation.
 You need an employment lawyer in your corner who can fight for you and hold your employer accountable for its unlawful actions.